-This story is one of five in the Global Medieval Sourcebook to have been selected from the Yijian Zhi (or, Record of the Listener, hereafter the Record) by Hong Mai (1123-1202).
-Like many well-educated men in the Southern Song Dynasty (1127-1279), Hong Mai grew up in a prominent family, passed the civil service examination, and obtained a post in the imperial government.
+This is one of five stories in the Global Medieval Sourcebook selected from Hong Mai's Yijian Zhi (or Record of the Listener, hereafter the Record).
+Like many well-educated men in the Southern Song Dynasty (1127-1279), Hong Mai (1123-1202) grew up in a prominent family, passed the civil service examination, and obtained a post in the imperial government.
 However, due to misconduct during a diplomatic mission, his career came to an abrupt end.
 From then on, he retreated to his study and devoted himself to writing the Record.

 Allen, Sarah M. Shifting Stories: History, Gossip, and Lore in Narratives from Tang Dynasty China.
 Harvard-Yenching Institute Monograph Series.
-Cambridge (Massachusetts): Harvard University Asia Center, 2014.
+Harvard University Asia Center, 2014.

 - Explores the tale literature of eighth- and ninth-century China to show how the written tales we have today grew out of a fluid culture of hearsay that circulated within elite society.
 Contains a chapter that explains the modern (mis)understanding of the tale literature as a genre.

 Inglis, Alister David.
 Hong Mai's Record of the Listener and Its Song Dynasty Context.
 Suny Series in Chinese Philosophy and Culture.
-Albany: State University of New York Press, 2006.
+SUNY P, 2006.

 - A comprehensive survey of the scholarship on Yi Jian Zhi.

 Luo, Manling.
 Literati Storytelling in Late Medieval China.
 The Modern Language Initiative.
-Seattle ; London: University of Washington Press, 2015.
+U of Washington P, 2015.

-- Shows how the tales offer crucial insights into the reconfiguration of the Chinese elite, which monopoligzed literacy, social prestige, and political participation in tenth-century China.
+- Shows how the tales offer crucial insights into the reconfiguration of the Chinese elite, which monopolized literacy, social prestige, and political participation in tenth-century China.